History of Bulgaria: The Balkan Wars

-In the years following independence, Bulgaria became increasingly militarized and was often referred to as "the Balkan Prussia", with regard to its desire to revise the Treaty of Berlin through warfare.
+In the years following independence, Bulgaria became increasingly militarized and was often referred to as the "Prussia of the Balkans", with regard to its desire to revise the Treaty of Berlin through warfare.
 The partition of territories in the Balkans by the Great Powers without regard to ethnic composition led to a wave of discontent not only in Bulgaria, but also in its neighbouring countries.
 In 1911, Nationalist Prime Minister Ivan Geshov formed an alliance with Greece and Serbia to jointly attack the Ottomans and revise the existing agreements around ethnic lines.

 In February 1912 a secret treaty was signed between Bulgaria and Serbia and in May 1912 a similar agreement was sealed with Greece.
 Montenegro was also brought into the pact.
 The treaties provided for the partition of the regions of Macedonia and Thrace between the allies, although the lines of partition were left dangerously vague.
 After the Ottoman Empire refused to implement reforms in the disputed areas, the First Balkan War broke out in October 1912 at a time when the Ottomans were tied down in a major war with Italy in Libya.
 The allies easily defeated the Ottomans and seized most of its European territory.

 Bulgaria sustained the heaviest casualties of any of the allies while also making the largest territorial claims.
 The Serbs in particular did not agree and refused to vacate any of the territory they had seized in northern Macedonia (that is, the territory roughly corresponding to the modern Republic of North Macedonia), saying that the Bulgarian army had failed to accomplish its pre-war goals at Adrianople (to capture it without Serbian help) and that the pre-war agreement on the division of Macedonia had to be revised.
 Some circles in Bulgaria inclined toward going to war with Serbia and Greece on this issue.